-- (1) Menotti, 409 F.3d at 1152 n.72 (collecting case citations authorizing warrantless seizures of property in context of administrative searches, searches incident to arrest, automobile checkpoint searches, and Terry v.
+- (1) Menotti, 409 F.3d at 1152 n.72 (collecting case citations authorizing warrantless seizures of property in the context of administrative searches, searches incident to arrest, automobile checkpoint searches, and Terry v.
 Ohio, 392 U.S. 1 (1968)). - (2) Lavan v.
 City of Los Angeles, 693 F.3d 1022, 1030-31 (9th Cir.
-2012) (finding that warrantless seizure of homeless person's abandoned property was properly subjected to Fourth Amendment's reasonableness requirement). - (3) United States v.
+2012) (concluding that the warrantless seizure of a homeless person's abandoned property was properly subjected to Fourth Amendment's reasonableness requirement); see also Garcia v.
+City of Los Angeles, 11 F.4th 1113, 1119 (9th Cir.
+2021) (holding a city ordinance allowing the city to discard bulky items of personal property stored in public areas, when such areas were not designated as shelters, authorized unreasonable seizures in violation of the Fourth Amendment). - (3) United States v.
 Stafford, 416 F.3d 1068, 1076 (9th Cir.
-2005) (discussing plain view exception to warrant requirement). - (4) Rodriguez v.
+2005) (discussing the plain view exception to the warrant requirement). - (4) Rodriguez v.
 City of San Jose, 930 F.3d 1123, 1140 (9th Cir.
-2019) (discussing "community caretaking function" exception in context of seizure of firearms from home when police had probable cause to detain resident experiencing acute mental health episode who otherwise would have access to firearms and present serious public safety threat upon returning home). - (5) Kilgore v.
-City of South El Monte, 3 F.4th 1186, 1189-93 (9th Cir.
-2021) (discussing warrantless administrative searches for "closely regulated" businesses).
+2019) (discussing the emergency exception and "community caretaking function" exception in the context of seizure of firearms from a home when police had probable cause to detain a resident experiencing an acute mental health episode who otherwise would have access to firearms and present a serious public safety threat upon returning home).